dzackgarza/Qual-Review-and-Solutions/Algebra/Review Doc/sections/992 Extra_Questions.md

 ### Question 3.78
 Consider a nonconstant function between two compact Riemann Surfaces.
-How is it related to galois theory?
+How is it related to Galois theory?

 ## Normal Forms